DevR224/DevR224/README.md

 ---

 <p align="center">
-⭐ Feel free to explore my repositories or connect with me for collaboration.
+⭐ Feel free to explore my repositories or connect with me.
 </p>